nikolamilosevic86/TabInOut/README.md

 We are currently working on a paper that will present the methodology of TabInOut, however, it is based on case study and a hybrid approach already presented at BIOSTEC and BelBi conference.
 You can see and read relevant papers we published bellow.

 The project is part of my PhD project funded by EPRSC and AstraZeneca.

+The main application (Wizard) is located under Wizard folder.
+You can run it by starting TkGUIFirstScreen.py file.
+Alternatively you can start TableInOut wizard by running TableInOutStarter.sh from the main directory.

 ## Relevant publications: